 The Pell Grant is the primary federal grant program available to U.S. citizens and Permanent Residents.
-Eligibility is based upon the federal Expected Family Contribution (EFC).
-For the 2023-24 academic year, the federal EFC must be \$6,656 or less to be eligible.
-The maximum grant is \$7,395 for full-time enrollment for two semesters.
+Eligibility is based upon adjusted gross income, household composition and a percentage of the federal poverty level.
+The maximum grant is \$7,395 for full-time enrollment for two semesters for 2023-24.
+The maximum Pell grant for 2024-25 is unavailable at time of publication of this guide.